 Type 2 diabetes, obesity, cancer and aging are four active metabolism-research areas.
 Although scientists in some ways lost interest in metabolism during the molecular biology revolution, Dr. Smale says the field has made a comeback.

 "For example, there are important metabolic differences between cancer cells and normal cells with those differences being critical for the cancer cells to survive and thrive." he says.
 "This led to a resurgence in the field with the thought that if most cancer cells rely on these key metabolic changes, maybe that's what we should be targeting."
+Learn more about the David Geffen School of Medicine at UCLA's metabolism research by visiting their website.

 Cancer research is synonymous with the UCLA Jonsson Comprehensive Cancer Center.
 The center has been remarkably successful in terms of generating a number of novel therapies, including Herceptin, the first targeted therapy for cancer.
 "We have great strength here, both in the development of small-molecule therapies and in cancer immunotherapy," Dr. Smale says.